Shmu305/DSP-Project/README.md

 # DSP-Project
 Digital Signal Processing (DSP) project as part of intro DSP class at FIU, EEE 4510.
+Analysis of FFTs and DFTs in MATLAB